Skip to content

 Ensure leaders prioritize cybersecurity

 Before your company can embrace cybersecurity, your leaders must understand security threats and how they impact business.
-Once you have C-suite buy-in, it’s easier to incorporate cybersecurity into your overarching business strategy.
+Once you have C-suite buy-in, it’s easier to incorporate cybersecurity fundamentals into your overarching business strategy.

 Establish clear policies

 Having clear password policies and IT policies in place lays the foundation for cybersecurity by enacting guidelines and reducing uncertainty.
-Users should understand your policies pertaining to strong passwords, acceptable use (including social media), data privacy, cloud security, physical security, how to report potential threats, and more.
+Users should understand your security policies pertaining to strong passwords, acceptable use (including social media), data privacy, cloud security, physical security, how to report potential threats, and more.

 Enforce your policies